AriFordsham/GHCWiki/interleaving-type-instance-checking.md

 # The Solution

 [\#12088](https://gitlab.haskell.org//ghc/ghc/issues/12088) is a lengthy discussion about possible solutions to solve this problem.

-## Alex V: 1

-Alex's first proposal was to augment the dependency graph with extra edges to ensure the order resolved correctly.
-Simon articulates which edges are added:

-- We need an edge that makes a `TyClDecl``D` depend on every `InstDecl` that does not depend (transitively) on D.

 This is incomplete and I don't understand.
 Please help me fill in the details..!